Sunday, January 27, 2019

 Serving and Spiralling Love

-After saying good bye to our grandfather we started walking to our next destination.
-The road seemed longer today and by lunch time as we were about to collapse we heard a sweet voice welcoming us.
-Arti called us in to her house, she had the most radiant smile.
-She pointed us to a room especially made for pilgrims and the very first meal that we got today was bundi and jalebi (Indian sweet made from chickpea flour).
-Looking at our food we remembered all our dessert lovers and with a big smile ate it all.
-We were so tired that we couldn’t move an inch, so with our stomachs full we slept straight for an hour.
-In my half-baked sleep I heard someone saying, don’t talk so loudly, they are very tired, let them sleep and take proper rest.
+After saying goodbye to our grandfather, we started walking to our next destination.
+The road seemed longer today, and by lunch time, as we were about to collapse, we heard a sweet voice welcoming us.
+Arti called us into her house; she had the most radiant smile.
+She pointed us to a room specifically designed for pilgrims, and the very first meal we had today was bundi and jalebi (Indian sweets made from chickpea flour).
+Looking at our food, we remembered all our dessert lovers, and, with a big smile, ate it all.
+We were so tired that we couldn’t move an inch, so, with our stomachs full, we slept straight for an hour.
+In my half-baked, sleep, I heard someone say," Don’t talk so loudly, they are very tired, let them sleep and take proper rest.

-Once we came back to our senses we saw Arti making food for us.
+Once we came to our senses, we saw Arti making food for us.
 We joined her in making some rotis (Indian flat bread) and later shared a meal with them.
 Arti teaches English in her village school.
-Her parents are in this profession for over 30 years.
-Interestingly this family serves jalebi and bundi to everyone who passes by their shop be it a pilgrim, a customer, a child or an animal passing by.
-We spent almost three hours with them and we saw constant people knocking their door but they kept finding space to serve everyone walking by with a big smile.
+Her parents have been in this profession for over 30 years.
+Interestingly, this family serves jalebi and bundi to everyone who passes by their shop, be it a pilgrim, a customer, a child, or an animal.
+We spent almost three hours with them, and we saw people constantly knocking on their door, but they kept finding space to serve everyone walking by with a big smile.

-Arti in her conversation shared how we should even meditate while we were doing the pilgrimage.
-She shared about different meditation courses that she has been through and now she is looking forward to a 10 day Vipassana course.
+Arti, in her conversation, shared how we should even meditate while we are doing the pilgrimage.
+She shared about different meditation courses she has been through, and now she is looking forward to a 10-day Vipassana course.
 There was so much to connect; it felt as if we were meeting our sister living in another village.

-With more intimate conversations we had special ginger tea made by uncle.
-Aunty shared how she worked hard so that both her daughters could study well and find better opportunities for their life ahead.
+With more intimate conversations, we had special ginger tea made by the uncle.
+Aunty shared how she worked hard so that both her daughters could study well and find better opportunities for their lives ahead.

-While waving goodbye, Arti asked us if she could give us a bike ride till the next village.
-Because we are walking this time we said we will keep that offer for the next time.
+While waving goodbye, Arti asked us if she could give us a bike ride to the next village.
+Because we are walking this time, we said we will keep that offer for the next time.

-What a joy it was to connect to the family serving and spiralling love:)
+What a joy it was to connect to the family serving andspiralingg love:)

 Garudeshwar to Vagach via Boriyad